MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-device-writeback.md

 ## Troubleshooting
 ### The writeback checkbox is still disabled
-If the checkbox for device writeback isn't enabled even though you've followed the steps above, the following steps will guide you through what the installation wizard is verifying before the box is enabled.
+If the checkbox for device writeback isn't enabled even though you've followed the previous steps, the following steps guide you through what the installation wizard is verifying before the box is enabled.

 First things first:

 * The forest where the devices are present must have the forest schema upgraded to Windows 2012 R2 level so that the device object and associated attributes are present .
-* If the installation wizard is already running, then any changes won't be detected.
+* If the installation wizard is already running, then any changes aren't detected.
 In this case, complete the installation wizard and run it again.
 * Make sure the account you provide in the initialization script is actually the correct user used by the Active Directory Connector.
 To verify this, follow these steps:
   * From the start menu, open **Synchronization Service**.
   * Open the **Connectors** tab.